GuideUpdated March 26, 2026

 A marketing agency that serves restaurants, dentists, and lawyers will not understand the nuances of therapy practice marketing.
 The language is different.
 The ethics are different.
 The client journey is different.
 Look for someone who specializes in therapists or healthcare.

 None of this is meant to make you feel guilty.
 You went to grad school to help people, not to learn SEO.
 "I didn't go to grad school to learn marketing" is probably the most common sentiment in therapist communities right now.
 Fair enough.
 But the landscape has changed, and the therapists who acknowledge that change will have fuller caseloads than those who do not.
+If you would rather have someone handle the search visibility work, our SEO services for therapists were built for exactly that situation.

 What it actually costs to get a therapy client in 2026